annaharbour/deli-cious/README.md

-# deli-cious
+# 🥪 DELI-cious

-This project is the point of sales java application for DELI-cious, a custom sandwich shop.
+This project is the point of sales java application for DELI-cious, a custom terminal sandwich shop.

+## 🚀 Features

+- 🌟 **Signature & Custom Sandwiches** — Craft your own or choose from ready-made combos.
+- 🧠 **Object-Oriented Design** — Polymorphism, inheritance, and composition done right.
+- 🔁 **Reusable UI Components** — Helper classes streamline input flow and state management.
+- 🧪 **Testable Architecture** — Core logic decoupled from UI for unit testing.

+## 🧜‍♀️ UML Architecture Overview
 ```mermaid
 classDiagram
     %% Interfaces